From ideation to communication here are five design thinking tips that you can apply to your next project.

 Design thinking probably sounds like something that works well in developing products or improving digital experiences.
 That’s true, but this process can actually be applied to almost any business challenge.
 ThoughtForm often uses design thinking with our clients when we’re developing business strategies and launching new initiatives.
 In some cases, the users are end buyers or consumers; in others, they are employees or partners of the company we’re working with.

-Practical tips for design thinking
+Practical design thinking tips

 No matter who your users are and what business challenge you’re grappling with, you can use these tactics to apply design thinking to your own business challenge.